-Stork Theatre at The Stork Hotel
+Stork Theatre at the Stork Hotel

-The Stork’s theatrical program stimulated other philosophic occasions.
+Stork’s theatrical program stimulated other philosophic occasions.

 University in the Pub

-The Stork Hotel was no chichi café bar.
-It was an historical, unpretentious, Art Deco-style pub offering hospitality, budget accommodation and meals for travellers, locals, workers and students.
+Stork Hotel was an historical, unpretentious, Art Deco-style pub offering hospitality, budget accommodation and meals for travellers, locals, workers and students.
 There was live in the front bar five nights a week, programmed by Nedwellyn Jones.
 Stork Hotel was a breeding ground for up-and-coming artists such as Wally De Backer (Gotye).